Wung8/RL/README.md

 # RL

-Currently under development, added PPO+LSTM, trying to find more robust hyperparameters for PPO+CNN+LSTM DAgger, PPO finetune, and IPPO+LSTM are most likely not working.

 Implementations of PPO, IPPO, and DAgger from Pytorch and Numpy.
 Most methods are based on the Stable Baselines 3 library.

-All demo files should work out of the box.
+Now moved to Gymnasium!
+Two main files, one for Gymnasium environments, one for my custom environments.
+Environments in the repo but not in the main files are not guaranteed to work with the new setup.
+One set of hyperparameters is used for all environments, so while it's not optimized for each environment, it's good enough to work.
+All the old demo files have been moved to a separate folder and most likely don't work anymore.

+To Do: DAgger, PPO finetune, and IPPO+LSTM are not working right now.

+Implementations of PPO, IPPO, and DAgger from Pytorch and Numpy.
+Most methods are based on the Stable Baselines 3 library.

-Trained PPO agent playing flappy bird and slime volleyball:
+Trained PPO agents:

 ![Untitled video - Made with Clipchamp (1)](https://github.com/user-attachments/assets/ef0a4d8b-bafd-406a-9028-88e794814334)